-Launch the Bantam Tools Milling Machine Software and home the Bantam Tools Desktop CNC Milling Machine when prompted.
+Launch the Bantam Tools Milling Machine Software and home the Bantam Tools Milling Machinewhen prompted.
 Homing the machine tells the software where all the parts of the mill are.
 If you don’t home the mill, you won’t be able to accurately machine your parts.

-Once the Bantam Tools Desktop CNC Milling Machine is homed, navigate to the Initial Setup tab, click Open File, and select the G-code files you post-processed from Fusion 360.
+Once the CNC machine is homed, navigate to the Initial Setup tab, click Open File, and select the G-code files you post-processed from Fusion 360.
 For this example, we’ll only be setting up one file.
 But you can load and set up multiple files in the Bantam Tools software at once.

 After importing your G-code file, the Milling Tools dropdown menu will appear, prompting you to select the tool you’ll use to machine the file.
 When working with G-code files, the tool you select (see image below) helps create an accurate preview of your job.
 However, the speeds and feeds for that tool will be read directly from the G-code file––not from our built-in Custom Tool Library.
 This is an important distinction from working with SVG files.

 Note: The gear icon in the Install Tool dropdown menu will bring you to the built-in Custom Tool Library, and the trashcan icon allows you to remove the tool you’ve selected.

 Before you insert your end mill for the job into the Bantam Tools Milling Machine and locate it, you’ll want to locate your stock.
 To do so, use the 1/4”-diameter probe that comes with your CNC machine.

 Follow these steps to install and locate the 1/4”-diameter probe: